A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 The Cobra Knot

-In doing the cobra knot, you need to have two paracord strings.
+To do the cobra knot, you need to have two paracord strings.
 You can have one color or multi-color paracord for this project.
 Here are the steps on how to do this:

 3. Put the correct string under the left strand and back to the loop you created using the remaining line.